LucasMeldrum/CART470_CapstoneProject/DesignProcessJournal/CapstoneProjectProposal.md

 # Capstone Project Proposal

-this is the beginning of the project proposal

-Submit your final project proposal; include a description and timeline, as well as details surrounding its material, space, and time requirements.
-Be thorough.

-This should follow the same structure as your weekly design journal submission.
-Each week, you must upload new pages as you add them to your journal, demonstrating your progress.
-(Design Process Journal.
-What I expect is that the journal reflects your work as a designer.
-Think of it as: How do I, as a designer, communicate professionally to my clients the work that I am doing?)
+### Description

-Description: Create an application that can track and share screen time data across different users.
+ Create a mobile application that can track and share screen time data across different users with the idea of gamification and a fun/interactive UI.

-Timeline:
+### Timeline
   **Goals:**
   <br>
-    1. Research best methods to achieve (functional UI, database to store information about users, displaying of screen time using API?, ability to view others'              screen time, testing with real users using a prototype)
+    Help people keep off their phone by comparing their screen time with others.
+We must research the best methods to achieve this through functional UI, databases to store information, displaying screen time through API calls and testing with real users using prototypes.

   September:
   <br>
   - 17th- **Empathize I**: Plan and conduct at least two research activities.